Explore Gay Bangkok.

 Everything about the destination makes it a paradise for gay party people.
 The Thai people’s culture of LGBT acceptance, Bangkok’s infamous party and red light scene to hosting Asia’s largest gay circuit parties.
 Bangkok maintains its crown as the capital of gay Asia.

 The weather is hot and sticky all year round, the traffic is crazy, yet the people still come.
 Bangkok now holds the title of the world’s most-visited city.
 International visitors flock to Bangkok for the food, culture, temples, shopping, and its affordability.
-Bangkok is one of the best cities in the world for bargain-priced luxury hotels.
+Bangkok is one of the best cities in the world for bargain-priced, gay-friendly luxury hotels.

 Gay Bangkok has a huge number of bars and clubs to enjoy.
 In fact, Bangkok is often rated as one of the best gay cities in the world.
 Silom is the gay capital of Bangkok and home to most of the gay bars, clubs, and saunas, but there is much more to gay Bangkok than just Silom.
 Sukhumvit Road, Aor Tor Gor, and Khao San Road are important areas for anybody trying to explore all of Bangkok.